coyove/s2db/readme.md

 1. Start the server by `s2db -l <Ip>:<Port> -master <MasterIp>:<MasterPort>`, listening at `Ip:Port`.
 2. `<MasterName>` must correspond to the actual master server's name you set earlier, otherwise no replication will happen.
 3. Set server name like master did.
+4. Replications are done asynchronously and passively, which means master won't request any info from slaves.

 # Configuration Fields
 - `ServerName`: server's name